-Provisions fixing the rates or fares to be paid for hackney carriages within the district and securing the due publication of such fares the face of the taximeter, save for any extra charges authorised by the Council which it may not be possible to record on the face of the taximeter.
+Provisions fixing the rates or fares to be paid for hackney carriages within the district and securing the due publication of such fares

 14. (a) The proprietor or driver of a motorised hackney carriage shall be entitled to demand and take for the hire of the carriage the rate or fare prescribed by the Council, the rate or fare being calculated by distance and time, unless the hirer expresses at the commencement of the hiring his desire to engage by time.